Medically reviewed by Mary Lucas, RN

 If your hairline is naturally uneven and you’d like to even it out, you may want to consider talking to a surgeon that specializes in hair transplant surgery.

-Our guide to what you can do if you’re experiencing hair loss covers all of the treatment options that are currently available, as well as the steps that you can take if you’ve noticed your hairline changing or receding over time.
+Our guide to how much hair loss is normal covers more on how to tell if you're experiencing hair loss and the steps that you can take if you’ve noticed your hairline changing or receding over time.